braineatingmachines/braineatingmachines.github.io/faq.md

 permalink: /faq/
 ---

-Find answers to common questions about our programs.
-Can't find what you're looking for?
+You've read the [terms of enrollment](/terms) and cannot find answers to common questions about our programs.
+Still can't find what you're looking for?
 [Contact us](/contact)!

 ## General Questions

 ### What skills do students learn in your robotics programs?

 We provide comprehensive robotics training that prepares students for various competitive opportunities.
 Our curriculum covers robot design, building, programming with LEGO® Spike Prime, teamwork, innovation projects, and presentation skills.
 Students develop problem-solving abilities, technical expertise, and collaboration skills that are valuable for competitive robotics and STEM education at all levels.
+Please check individual program pages to get a detail insight into each program.

 ### What age groups do you serve?

-Our main programs are designed for students in 4th through 8th grade (approximately ages 9-14):
+Our main programs are designed for students in 4th through 8th grade (approximately ages 9-16):

 - **After-School Programs:** Ages 9-16 (4th-8th grade)
 - **Summer Camps:** Ages 9-16 (4th-8th grade)